esh04/CL1_Project/README.md

 (A seperate font has to be imported to make the Hindi wordcloud and graphs, the fonts have been include in ./Hindi/font)

 The Hindi and English folders have the graphs and wordclouds also enclosed.
+To view any Frequency Graph, uncomment the necessary line in `main.py`, by default only the wordcloud and  list of the tokens in decreasing order of priority are printed.

 ## Final Result